 Such is the outline of the Christmas number.
 Of the incidental stories we have no space to speak; and indeed there is no occasion.
-The public instinct of readers.
+The public instinct in such matters takes the place of criticism.

+An announcement at the end of the number will give delight to thousands of readers.
 With the new volume of "Household Words," commencing with the first week of January, we are to have a continuous tale by Mr. Wilkie Collins, under the attractive title of the "Dead Secret."